§ 01 Critical Consensus Engine / v1.0 MIT · four surfaces

 Press a in any running session.
 Swap each agent's model — Claude, Gemini, OpenAI, OpenRouter, Perplexity, Ollama — cycle providers, pause a loud voice, or force a specific perspective to speak next.
 Changes apply to the next turn without restarting the session.

-Beyond the live panel, every flow has a CLI entry point: forge auto "<request>" routes natural-language to the right mode; forge pipeline "<spec>" chains modes with each phase's consensus feeding the next; forge parallel splits into N sub-deliberations; forge compress distills transcripts into handoff briefs; forge mcp runs Forge as an MCP server for Cursor or Claude Code.
+Beyond the live panel, every flow has a CLI entry point: forge auto "<request>" routes natural-language to the right mode; forge pipeline "<spec>" chains modes with each phase's consensus feeding the next; forge parallel splits into N sub-deliberations; forge compress distills transcripts into handoff briefs; forge mcp runs the blocking consensus tool for Claude Code, Codex, Cursor, and other MCP hosts.

 Forge Agent Control panel showing per-agent model swap and pause toggles.